 Interest-Only Mortgages:

 An interest-only mortgage is when you only pay back the interest on your loan.
 This means you will have lower payments each month.
 However, at the end of the loan you still owe the original amount borrowed and therefore need to find another way to pay it back.
 You could do this by selling your house or using investments, your pension or savings.
-This could also work well if you are expecting your income to increase and therefore able to make future overpayments to your mortgage.
+This could work well if you prefer a degree of flexibility with your mortgage, for example, if you are expecting your income to increase or are in receipt of bonus / commission, and therefore able to make future overpayments to your mortgage.

 Repayment mortgages are generally available up to 95% of the property’s value whereas Interest Only mortgages are usually limited to 50%-60%.